berk2k/Term-Project/README.md

 # Term-Project

-For our 1'st iteration,
+# For our 1'st iteration,

-For Mobile part,
+# For Mobile part,

-You can see the project located in dev branch FinalAndroid.zip If you want to check the codes, you can check the source files.
+You can see the project located in dev branch FinalAndroid.zip

+If you want to check the codes, you can check the source files in Android source code.

-For backend part, you can see the code located at master branch in TermProjectBackend
+# For backend part,

+You can see the code located at master branch in TermProjectBackend.